Zaidajqc/blockNNGP-GLMC/Application/Readme.md

 # GLMC-blockNNGP

-## Z. Quiroz, M. Prates, C. Pizango and H. Rue.
+## Z. Quiroz, M. Prates, C. Gonzáles and H. Rue.

 We provide the R code needed to run  the application of "Fast Bayesian inference of generalized linear blockNNGP model of coregionalization through INLA".